 Further details can be found on Bhavana's Mealtime Practice page.

-Please also note, fasting (no food taken) is not allowed at Bhavana Society.
-It is not Bhavana Society’s responsibility for those who wish to fast, please do not come here for this purpose, we do not have the medical staffing to accept this kind of responsibility.
+Please also note that fasting (no food taken) is not allowed at Bhavana Society.
+Please do not come here for this purpose.
 If you decide not to eat while staying at Bhavana Society, unfortunately, you will be asked to leave.
-We are hopeful you will understand the decision requested from you to strictly follow this guideline.

 How do I become a resident?